Celebrating Twelve Years Online

 General Concept

-The goal with this design was to take the excellent attributes of the 46' Gulliver, and lengthen the waterline for increased speed and more accommodation space below.
-As with the Gulliver and the Greatheart series, the Vagabond hull form has been adapted from working West Coast fishing vessels.
-The intent has been to capture the excellent sea keeping qualities of those working craft, but to refine the lines into 'yacht' form in order to achieve an easily driven hull having relatively light displacement.
+The Vagabond 50 has borrowed the excellent attributes of our 46' Gulliver hull design, but here we have lengthened the waterline for increased speed and more accommodation space below.
+As with the Gulliver and the Greatheart series, the Vagabond 50 hull form has been adapted from working West Coast fishing vessels.
+The intent has been to capture the excellent sea keeping qualities of those working craft, but to refine the lines into 'yacht' form in order to achieve an easily driven hull having relatively much lighter displacement.

 Particulars are: